lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Sucker
-Sucks 1 HP from the enemy and adds it to it's own
+Sucks 1 HP from the enemy and adds it to it's own.

 - Type: [Plant](#types)
 - Minimum Level: 0